Tejas-Web-Design/Responsive-Landing-Page/README.md

 A beautifully crafted, fully responsive landing page built with **Next.js**, **Tailwind CSS**, and **ShadCN UI**.
 Designed to provide a modern SaaS-style experience with pricing plans, authentication pages, checkout flow, and demo preview support.
+I used Vercel v0 to generate the UI for the Hero section, Features layout, Testimonials cards, and Pricing layout.
+These components were refined and cleaned for readability and responsiveness using Tailwind CSS.
+The project was built in Next.js (App Router) with a modular component structure.
+The landing page is fully responsive and deployed on Vercel with optimized performance.

 ---